(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 Remember, this is not your typical "eat less, burn more" guide.
 If that simple mantra worked we wouldn't be looking for something more.

-Even though I could easily charge for what I'm about to share with you, I know it can help a lot of people and so I just ask for your help with sharing this page.
+Even though I could easily charge for what I'm about to share with you, I know it can help a lot of people and so I just ask for your help with sharing this page by clicking on one of the links below.

-Before you dive into this guide, I want to stress that human nature is to be comfortable.
-To only do what feels good and is easy, and to just deal with the consequences down the road.
+Before you dive into this guide, I want to stress that society will tell us to do what is comfortable.
+To only do what feels good and comes easy.
+Then we have to deal with the consequences down the road.

 I don't want you to fall into this trap.
+Even if you have in the past.
 I want you to read this guide and take action right away.

 The key is to not get overwhelmed by changing too much, too soon.
 Food, after all, is rightfully a part of our identities.
 It's the glue that got our family to sit down together, spark conversation, and now gives us something to look forward to when we come home from a LONG tiresome day at work.